John Doe (TV series)

 John Doe is an American science fiction drama television series that aired on Fox during the 2002–2003 TV season.

 Synopsis

 In the opening scene of the series' pilot episode, a mysterious man awakens on an island off the coast of Seattle, Washington, naked, with absolutely no memory of who he is or how he got there.
-However, apart from the details of his own past, "John Doe", as he comes to call himself, seems to have access to the sum total of all human knowledge: he knows how many dimples are on a golf ball, the population of Morocco, and other such obscure (and not-so-obscure) facts.
-He also has expert knowledge on everything from the stock market to computers.
-Over the course of the series John attempts to find clues about his past by using his unusual ability while also helping to solve crimes with the Seattle police department.
-In the process it becomes clear that an international conspiracy known as the Phoenix Organization is watching John's every move.
+Apart from the details of his own past, "John Doe", as he comes to call himself, seems to have access to the sum total of all human knowledge: he knows how many dimples are on a golf ball, the population of Morocco, and other such obscure (and not-so-obscure) facts.
+He has expert knowledge on everything from the stock market to computers.
+John attempts to find clues about his past by using his unusual ability while also helping to solve crimes with the Seattle police department.
+It becomes clear that an international conspiracy known as the Phoenix Organization is watching John's every move.